owendswang/Download-Pictures-from-Bilibili-Timeline/README.md

 # Download Pictures from Bilibili Timeline
 A Tampermonkey script to download pictures from Bilibili timeline.
 Also able to download videos from timeline and play page, but only in 720P as a single MP4 file.
 The filenames could be modified as you like in the settings pannel.
+Able to download from timeline one by one automatically.

 ## Download:
 - Go to [Greasy Fork](https://greasyfork.org/zh-CN/scripts/421885).